mbkoltai/mbkoltai.github.io/_posts/2019-12-25-multistable.md

 ---

 <!---This [repository](https://github.com/mbkoltai/multistable_coupled_toggle) contains MATLAB scripts to model the stationary and dynamical behavior of --->
 In this post I want to explore how we can generate a regulatory system that has several (more than 2) fixed points by coupling self-activating genes.
-It is an expanded model of a toggle switch {% cite gardner2000construction %}: two genes (variables) that inhibit each other but also have nonlinear self-activation.
+It is an expanded model of a [toggle switch](https://www.nature.com/articles/35002131): two genes (variables) that inhibit each other but also have nonlinear self-activation.
 The [scripts I wrote in MATLAB](https://github.com/mbkoltai/multistable_coupled_toggle) define a highly abstract, ordinary differential equation (ODE) model that does not describe stochastic fluctuations or the details of the underlying biochemical processes (transcription, translation, folding etc), as my interest here was to model multistable behavior in general.

-My idea (coming from this {% cite lu2013tristability %} paper) was that if the genes are bistable on their own then their nullclines can have 9 intersection points, ie. the two-dimensional systems when these genes are coupled can have up to 4 stable fixed points.
+My idea (coming from [this](https://pubs.acs.org/doi/10.1021/jp403156m) paper) was that if the genes are bistable on their own then their nullclines can have 9 intersection points, ie. the two-dimensional systems when these genes are coupled can have up to 4 stable fixed points.
 Imagine two 'S' letters, one aligned with the $$x$$ axis, the other with the $$y$$ axis - how many times can they intersect?

 In the main script [multistable.m](https://github.com/mbkoltai/multistable_coupled_toggle/blob/master/multistable.m) we can first experiment with the parameters of a single self-activating gene: the cooperativity parameter ($$n$$), the threshold of activation ($$K$$) and the rate of basal activation (transcription/translation) of the gene ($$\mathbf{\beta}$$).
 The ODE for a single gene is:
 $$